Pursuing Dreams With Chronic Illness

-Your dreams seemed much more easily attainable before RA.
+Your dreams may have seemed much more attainable before RA.
 Maybe you wanted to travel world, get a big promotion or get married and have kids, or in my case, attend law school and be a successful attorney.

-Then RA came along and made you question whether you should just give up.
-But even if you have to give up on some dreams or adjust them, you don’t have to stop reaching for the stars simply because you are sick.
+Then, RA came along and made you question whether you should just give up.
+But even if you have to give up on some dreams or adjust them, you do not have to stop reaching for the stars simply because you are sick.

-When I got sick, I knew I couldn’t be work full-time, attend law school, spend time with my children and be sick.
-So, I changed my plans and got a master’s degree instead, focused on my current career in a less stressful environment, and pursued my long-time dream to write.
+When I got sick, I knew I could not be working full-time, attending law school, spending time with my children and being sick.
+So, I changed my plans and got a master’s degree instead, focused on my current career in a less stressful environment and pursued my long-time dream to write.

 It Doesn’t Have to Be Perfect

 Life has not been perfect since the day my doctor diagnosed me and most days are challenging.
-But I don’t expect this journey or experience to be perfect.
+But I do not expect this journey or experience to be perfect.

 To be honest, I am scared.
 It has not been easy – far from it – and I do not expect it to get easier.
 But my dreams and passions, they are a blessing amongst all this chaos.
 They allow me to escape and focus on something besides being sick.
 They give me hope and they give me reasons to keep going.